 - A list of the items and their estimated value

 - All costs incurred during the removal of the items.

 - The cost of storing the items

 - The tenant’s responsibility to bear all costs

 - What will happen if they fail to claim the items within the indicated time?

 Step Five: Dispose or sell

-If the tenant does not claim their belongings with the stated timeframe, you have a right to sell, donate or throw them away.
+After house or an apartment move out cleaning if the tenant does not claim their belongings with the stated time-frame, you have a right to sell, donate or throw them away.
 Money from the sold items may be used to offset rent being owed by the tenant.
 You may also use it to settle the cost of storage.
 Before you sell a tenant’s belongings, consult the laws in your state to know what applies.